snpsuen/XDP_LBDSR_Enhance/README.md

 docker exec -it backend-A sh
 ip addr add 192.168.25.10/24 dev lo
 ```
 Similar steps are taken on the backend-B container.
-In this case, the VIP is hardcoded to 192.168.10.25, which will be used by clients to access the requested service through the load balancer.
+In this case, the VIP is set arbitraily to 192.168.10.25, which will be used by clients to access the requested service through the load balancer.

 #### 3  Set up a client container
 1. Run a client container based on the latest curl docker.